hiepyeuh/nevron/README.md

 #### Setup Environment Variables

-You can use the provided `.env.example` file to setup the environment variables.
+You can use the provided `.env.dev` file to setup the environment variables.

 ```
 cp .env.dev .env